 The Speedway Leger is a decent choice for a novice scooter owner, but it’s the perfect choice for an upgrade, or your second scooter.
-The power levels are right in the middle between unsatisfactory and dangerous, and that’s what most of the experienced electric scooter owners are looking for.
+The power levels are right in the middle between unsatisfactory and dangerous, and that’s what most experienced electric scooter owners are looking for.

 Finally, anyone looking for a great hobby scooter, for fun cruises and tours, a scooter that will not ruin the joy by breaking down in the first week, can be confident that the Speedway Leger is a great choice.